 Private Equity Investing

 This course will concern itself with the central issues related to private equity investing.
 Topics to be covered include the following: valuation, pricing and structuring of private investments; leveraged buyouts and other transactions involving multitiered capital structures; the structure and governance of pe funds; conceptual issues (such as option theory, asymmetric information and bounded rationality) relevant in this realm; and private equity as a distinct asset class.
 The primary pedagogical objective is to have students learn skills and tools used in the private equity arena including, inter alia, financial analysis, conducting a multipronged due diligence process, spreadsheet modeling and the crafting of legal documents.
 Case studies requiring the assessment of actual transactions will be utilized.
 We will have a number of guest speakers during the term, and will use various materials illustrative of what one would encounter in private equity deals and funds.
 Special Instructions: In order to enroll in Private Equity Investing students must concurrently enroll in PEI: Quantitative Skills Seminar (Law 721; 1 unit).
 In other words, no student may enroll in either Law 522 or Law 721 without also enrolling in the other.
-CONSENT APPLICATION: To apply for this course, students must complete and e-mail the Consent Application Form available on the SLS Registrar's Office website (see Registration and Selection of Classes for Stanford Law Students) to the instructors.
+CONSENT APPLICATION: To apply for this course, students must complete and e-mail the Consent Application Form available on the SLS Registrar's Office website (see Registration) to the instructor.
 See Consent Application Form for submission deadline.
-Elements used in grading: Class attendance, participation and written assignments.